microsoft/react-native-windows/vnext/docs/NativeModules.md

 The `[ReactMethod]` attribute is how you define methods.
 In FancyMath we have one method, `add`, which takes two doubles and returns their sum.
 As before, you can optionally customize the name like this: `[ReactMethod("add")]`.

 The `[ReactEvent]` attribute is how you define events.
 In FancyMath we have one event, `AddEvent`, which uses the `ReactEvent<double>` delegate, where the double represents the type of the event data.
-Now whenever we invoke the `AddEvent` delegate in our native code (as we do above), an event will be raised in JavaScript.
+Now whenever we invoke the `AddEvent` delegate in our native code (as we do above), an event named "AddEvent" will be raised in JavaScript.
 As before, you could have optionally customized the name in JS like this: `[ReactEvent("addEvent")]`.

 ### 2. Registering your Native Module